ghaiyan/TOAST/README.md

 pip install hdbscan

+## 2. run the web server version
-you could also downlaod the TOAST-webserver.zip, and just run the webserver.py using the following code:
+When the environment is prepared, you can downlaod the TOAST-webserver.zip, and just run the webserver.py using the following code:

 >conda activate pytorch1.7.1